 - Defending a for-profit institution against multiple whistleblower lawsuits and government investigations under the False Claims Act related to the school’s compliance with various Higher Education Act requirements.

-- Representing a state university in an internal investigation raising issues related to the use of federal grant funds.
+- Representing a state university in an internal investigation raising issues related to a faculty start-up company, licensing of university intellectual property, the use of federal grant funds, and conflicts of interest.

 - Advising a university in a Cal-OSHA investigation into a workplace accident, in which our attorneys successfully negotiated a settlement with Cal-OSHA and avoided the most serious penalties.